[Guide] Why you need sales enablement in your organization

 Sales reps leverage sales and marketing content to increase MQL to SQL conversion rates and, in turn, close more deals.
 Content management consists of linking the following marketing data into the hands of sales teams:

-Sales enablement platforms organize, manage, and help sales teams deploy the most valuable content, so the buyer feels enabled to purchase.
-More specifically, marketing content and buyer insights are important elements of sales enablement because they help sellers customize their strategies to the buyer's journey.
+Sales enablement platforms organize, manage, and help sales teams deploy the most valuable content so buyers feel empowered to purchase.
+Marketing content and buyer insights are important elements of sales enablement because they allow sellers to customize their strategies to the buyer’s journey.

 Another form of valuable content management is creating personalized marketing data.
 Sales enablement achieves this through video messages.
 Sales enablement enhances the seller-buyer relationship by allowing sellers to market themselves using video engagement features to personalize their relationship with the buyer.

-The goal is not to make the buyer feel as if they are being sold to but instead to create an informal relationship around solving a problem.
+The goal is not to make the buyer feel like they are being sold to but to create an informal relationship based on solving a problem.

 Ultimately, the purpose of content management is to save time.
 Seller efficiency is the leading opportunity cost for using sales enablement.

-Without strong marketing and sales alignment, sales reps struggle to find relevant, reliable, and consistent data on their potential buyers.
-Sales enablement improves seller efficiency because sales reps can quickly gain access to buyer information all in one place.
+Without strong marketing and sales alignment, sales reps struggle to find relevant, reliable, and consistent data on potential buyers.
+Sales enablement improves seller efficiency by allowing reps to quickly access buyer information in one place.
 This is the power of sales content management.

 A good sales enablement content management system requires consistent updates and proper leadership.
 Content managers should always try to maintain the most up-to-date marketing information.
 The strength of a good content management system is directly correlated to a strong sales enablement process.